What Is Systems Biology?

 Therapeutic Strategies Informed by Systems Biology

-Systems biology contributes to designing personalized treatments for T1D.
-By understanding individual variations in immune responses and genetic factors, therapies can be tailored to maximize efficacy and minimize side effects.
+Systems biology directly contributes to designing personalized treatments for T1D.
+By understanding individual variations in immune responses, genetic factors, and environmental exposures, therapies can be tailored to maximize efficacy and minimize side effects.
+Rather than a one-size-fits-all approach, precision medicine for T1D requires a deep understanding of patient-specific disease mechanisms, which systems biology provides.

 Immune Modulation